frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 model is to be saved.

 __Purpose__
-On success, it writes the model information (weight values etc.) in the specified file as little-endian binary data.
+On success, it writes the model information (weight values, etc.) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

-For example,

-    # To save the ridge regression model
-    rr.save("./out/RidgeModel")

-This will save the ridge regression model on the path "/out/RidgeModel".

 __Return Value__
 It returns nothing.